bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website uses media breakpoints and uses fixed values based on screen size.
+A responsive website uses media breakpoints and percentages.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means the design begins with mobile in mind then builds outward to desktop using media queries.
+Desktop first is the opposite.
+The desktop design is first.
+It’s then scaled down using media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Setting the font-size to 62.5% is the equivalent of converting the standard 16px browser font to 10px.
+It’s a mathematical approach to do the conversion: 62.5% * 16px = 10px.

 4. How would you describe preprocessing to someone new to CSS?

+The same way a mama bird masticates its food to make it more palpable for its babies to consume, a pre-preprocessor reduces complexities making reading and managing CSS for developers much easier.
+It also adds new tools.
+Much the way birds nest, LESS and SASS allow selectors to be nested in hierarchical order which is much of what makes a pre-processor so readable.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love parametric mixins.
+They also give me the most trouble, but I like how they work.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.